What Does a Warranty Administrator Do?

 To submit the claim, the warranty administrator must first prepare a standardized form that includes the part number and description, as well as all relevant information about the failure and replacement.
 The administrator must double-check that the claimed labor hours for the specific part replacement are correct.
 Many manufacturers will dismiss a claim if the claimed labor hours are excessive for the repair job.

 The warranty administrator is responsible for returning defective parts to the manufacturer.
-Typically, the parts must be attached to the claim form for quick processing; lost parts or claims can necessitate time and money-consuming research both the manufacturer and the administrator.
+Typically, the parts must be attached to the claim form for quick processing; lost parts or claims can necessitate time and money-consuming research by both the manufacturer and the administrator.
 The warranty administrator should ship the parts and file a claim with a traceable shipping company to ensure proof of delivery.

 Before the accounting department sees the monetary credit from the manufacturer, it could take a few weeks.
 To confirm open claims, the warranty administrator should use a spreadsheet or another method of documentation.
 Workers can consult with accounting if any claims are pending or have been lost as a result of the documentation, and any issues can be resolved quickly to ensure a quick payment process.